 - After reviewing your x-rays he will make a visual inspection of your mouth, often using instruments such as the dental explorer or a long handled mirror.
 He will check to see that your gums are firm and pink and that your teeth don’t have any soft, rough or discolored surfaces or other potential problem indicators.

 - If he sees any signs of decay, or any other potential issues, Dr. Ross will recommend treatment.

 - He will keep a thorough record of each patient’s history so that he can be aware of each patient’s individual needs and previous diagnostics and preferences.

 How Often Are Regular Exams Necessary?

-Most adults require exams at least twice a year, but if your mouth is especially prone to gum disease, tooth decay or tartar buildup, Dr. Tanner may suggest more frequent appointments.
-Each patient is different and Dr. Tanner will create a personalized oral health care plan that will best meet your unique needs.
+Most adults require exams at least twice a year, but if your mouth is especially prone to gum disease, tooth decay or tartar buildup, Dr. Ross may suggest more frequent appointments.
+Each patient is different and Dr. Ross will create a personalized oral health care plan that will best meet your unique needs.

 To schedule an appointment, call us at our office.